canonical/postgresql-k8s-operator/docs/explanation/users.md

 The operator considers Identity users all those that are automatically created when the LDAP integration is enabled, or in other words, the [GLAuth](https://charmhub.io/glauth-k8s) charm is related/integrated.

-When synchronized from the LDAP server, these users do not have any permissions by default, so the LDAP group they belonged to must be mapped to a PostgreSQL pre-defined authorization role by using the `ldap_map` configuration option.
+When synchronised from the LDAP server, these users do not have any permissions by default, so the LDAP group they belonged to must be mapped to a PostgreSQL pre-defined authorisation role by using the `ldap_map` configuration option.